 Published collections allow you to share any number of views in a collection with anyone you like.
 You can share just one particular view with a filter applied, or you can allow users to switch between views, apply their own filters, and even switch between published collections inside a workspace.

 People with the link, or who can see your embedded collection, are only able to view the collection as a whole and click to open items.
 All viewers will have ‘Guest’ status, meaning that they will not be able to add, edit, or remove any items.
-They will also be unable to view collection or item activites, or comments on items.
+They will also be unable to view collection or item activities, or comments on items.

-How to publish a collection
+How to Publish a Collection

 To publish a collection, click on the collection name, then ‘Manage Add-ons’ then on ‘Add’ next to published collections.
-If you haven’t already, mark at least one of your views as ‘Public’, then click ‘Enable’ in the top right hand corner.
+If you haven’t already, mark at least one of your views as ‘Public’, then click ‘Enable’ in the top right-hand corner.

 In the next window, you’ll be able to manage your link settings.
-In the top left you’ll see a section called ‘URL Options’.
+In the top left, you’ll see a section called ‘URL Options’.
 This is where you can toggle on and off certain settings for the collection.
 The URL options are as follows:

 Show Filters: Show or hide the filter option.
 People will be able to use filters in the collection and public saved filters will appear in the filter list if this is enabled.